Posted in:

 We will take a short look at each in turn

-Taking small pension pots is permissible if you are aged 55 or over and the lump sum in question is no more than £10,000.
-If we are talking about personal or stakeholder pension schemes, you can take three such lump sums in your lifetime.
+Taking funds from lesser pension pots is permissible if you are aged 55 or over and the lump sum in question is no more than £10,000.
+If we are talking about personal or stakeholder pension schemes, then the small pension pot rules say you can take three such lump sums in your lifetime.
 There is no ceiling on the quantity of unrelated occupational pensions that you can commute in this way.

 Trivial Pension Rules